MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ::: zone pivot="programming-language-csharp"

-Evaluation is not yet available in C#.
+An Azure AI evaluation package is not yet available for C#.
+For a sample on how to use Prompty and Semantic Kernel for evaluation, see the [contoso-chat-csharp-prompty](https://github.com/Azure-Samples/contoso-chat-csharp-prompty/blob/main/src/ContosoChatAPI/ContosoChat.Evaluation.Tests/Evalutate.cs) sample.

 ::: zone-end